KhaledAlaa643/KhaledAlaa643/README.md

 🌟 In my journey to enhance my JavaScript skills, I successfully completed a project using HTML, CSS, and JavaScript.
 You can check it out [Here](https://www.linkedin.com/posts/khaledalaa643_in-my-journey-to-enhance-my-javascript-skills-activity-7074375271461662721-oTOz?utm_source=share&utm_medium=member_desktop)
 .
 This project showcases my ability to create interactive and dynamic web applications using core web technologies.

 🌟 Additionally, I developed another project using Angular, Laravel, and MySQL.
-You can find it here.
+You can find it [Here](https://www.linkedin.com/posts/khaledalaa643_ecommercewebsite-ecommerce-ecommercedevelopment-activity-7061450437471666177-aDqJ?utm_source=share&utm_medium=member_desktop).
 This project demonstrates my expertise in building scalable and feature-rich e-commerce websites, with a strong focus on user experience and efficient data management.
 🌍 Beyond coding, I am fascinated by the impact that technology can have on society and how it can be leveraged to create positive change.
 I am always eager to collaborate with like-minded individuals and organizations to make a difference in the world. 🌱

 🌆 When I'm not coding, you can find me exploring the vibrant streets of Cairo or immersing myself in a good book. 📚